| |

 fingerings with excellent intonation and response.
 It is a large

 reed, made with uniformly gouged, medium-hard cane.
-(Prudent and

-The Eichentopf baroque reed (center) is recommended
+The Eichentopf 2 baroque reed (right) is recommended

 for Eichentopf, Stanesby, and similar reproductions.
 The long blades help